kubernetes/enhancements/keps/sig-api-machinery/5589-gogo-dependency/README.md

 **Truncate exported methods**

-Only the exported methods used by `k8s.io/apimachinery` protobuf handling or with other widespread use will be kept:
+Only the exported methods used by `k8s.io/apimachinery` protobuf handling or with other widespread use will be kept in default builds:

 * Unmarshaling:
     ```go